gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 ### Master-Slave JK Flip-Flop

-A master-slave JK flip-flop is made from connecting two JK flip-flops in series.
+In a similar manner to the master-slave D flip-flop above, a master-slave JK flip-flop is made from connecting two JK latches in series.

+{{% figure src="jk-master-slave-flipflop-logic-diagram.png" width="900px" caption="The construction of a master-slave JK flip-flop." %}}
 ## Timing Requirements

 ### Setup and Hold Times